gridonic/coding/javascript.md

 var object = {};

-// var statements should always be in the beginning of their respective scope (function).
+// Var statements should always be in the beginning of their respective scope (function).
 // Same goes for const and let from ECMAScript 6.

 function foo() {